-A Tummy Tuck (Abdominoplasty) is a surgical procedure that improves the skin appearance, shape and profile of your abdominal area.
+A Tummy Tuck (Abdominoplasty) is a surgical procedure that improves the appearance, shape, and profile of the skin on your abdominal area.

 The treated area includes the belly and waist, helping to reduce fat and excess, loose or saggy skin.
-In some cases, it also involves restoring weakened or separated muscles, this is known as Diastasis Recti (split abdominal muscles) which is a common post-pregnancy condition.
+In some cases, it also involves restoring weakened or separated muscles that are known as Diastasis Recti (split abdominal muscles) which is a common post-pregnancy condition.

 The aim of Abdominoplasty Surgery is to remove excess tummy skin, typically caused by significant weight loss or pregnancy that diet and exercise alone cannot reduce.

-- The shape, position & length of the incision will be determined by the degree of correction necessary.
+The shape, position, and length of the incision will be determined by the degree of the necessary correction.
 A second incision around the navel may be necessary to remove excess skin in the upper abdomen.
-This may enable your Surgeon to also improve the appearance of the belly button area (navel) if it was impacted by pregnancy & weight changes.
+That may enable your surgeon to also improve the appearance of the belly button area (navel) if it was impacted by pregnancy and weight changes.
 Where possible, we use the patient’s existing navel.

-- A skilled Abdominoplasty Surgeon knows where to place the Tummy Tuck incision lines for good results and optimal scar minimisation.
+A skilled Abdominoplasty surgeon knows where to place the Tummy Tuck incision lines for good results and optimal scar minimization.

-- Incision lines (scars) can often be hidden in the area that is covered by swimwear or undergarments.
+Incision lines (scars) can often be hidden in the area that is covered by swimwear or undergarments.
 Scars mature over several months to a year or longer.
-We also offer patients special scar minimisation therapies.
+We also offer patients special scar minimization therapies.

-- The procedure may be suited for individuals with excess, visibly sagging skin around the tummy area resulting from significant weight loss, pregnancy or skin ageing.
+The procedure may be suited for individuals with excess, visibly sagging skin around the tummy area resulting from significant weight loss, pregnancy, or skin aging.

-- Significant weight loss through Bariatric Surgery, such as Gastric Bypass or Gastricm Sleeve Surgery and/or lifestyle and nutritional changes often leave behind redundant, sagging tummy skin and skin folds.
+Significant weight loss through Bariatric Surgery, such as Gastric Bypass or Gastric Sleeve Surgery, and/or lifestyle and nutritional changes often leave behind redundant, sagging tummy skin and skin folds.

 It can help to schedule a preliminary consultation with a caring, empathetic Specialist Plastic Surgeon as this too may help you with motivation and planning in preparation for your Tummy Tuck procedure.